Supreme Court: Non-Mention Of Background In Termination Order Doesn’t Exempt It From Scrutiny

 Representing the appellant, Advocate Prashant Bhushan argued that the termination was stigmatic, as it was directly linked to the SCNs that accused her of misconduct.
 In contrast, Additional Advocate General Nachiketa Joshi, appearing for the State of Madhya Pradesh, maintained that the termination was merely a result of unsatisfactory performance, not a stigmatic dismissal.

-The Supreme Court found that while the appellant had admitted to occasional lateness, her justification of working late to compensate was not acceptable.
-Additionally, the Court noted that the appellant was in charge of the hostel for only a brief period, insufficient for her to fully grasp and address the issues raised.
+The Supreme Court found that the appellant had admitted to occasional lateness.
+Her justification of working late to compensate was not acceptable.
+Additionally, the Court noted that the appellant was in charge of the hostel for only a brief period.
+Thid is insufficient for her to fully grasp and address the issues raised.

-The Court also highlighted that the termination order did not comply with Clause 4 of the Rajya Shiksha Kendra’s General Service Conditions, which governs contract terminations.
-The respondents were caught in a “Catch-22 situation,” as the order neither provided the required one-month notice for inefficiency nor adequately addressed any “undesirable activities,” which would have made the termination stigmatic.
+The Court also highlighted that the termination order did not comply with Clause 4 of the Rajya Shiksha Kendra’s General Service Conditions.
+This governs contract terminations.
+The respondents were caught in a “Catch-22 situation,”.
+The order neither provided the required one-month notice for inefficiency nor adequately addressed any “undesirable activities,”.
+This would have made the termination stigmatic.

 The Supreme Court concluded that the Division Bench had wrongly classified the termination as non-stigmatic and a simple non-renewal.
-As a result, the Court reinstated the judgment of the Single Judge, granting the appellant notional continuation in service with 50% back wages.
-The Court also denied the state the opportunity to initiate fresh proceedings against the appellant, although future actions could be taken if warranted.
+As a result, the Court reinstated the judgment of the Single Judge.
+Thus, granting the appellant notional continuation in service with 50% back wages.
+The Court also denied the state the opportunity to initiate fresh proceedings against the appellant.
+Although future actions could be taken if warranted.

 Facebook